-I have introduced you with how to do sensitivity analysis using data table in one of my previous posts – Sensitivity Analysis In Excel Using One or Two Variables Data Table.
+I have introduced you to how to do sensitivity analysis using a data table in one of my previous posts – Sensitivity Analysis In Excel Using One or Two Variables Data Table.
 It is useful but it only can tell how one or two different sources of uncertainty can affect the final output in a mathematical model.
 What if we want to vary more than two inputs?
 Obviously, this can happen in real life.
 What should we do?

-Luckily, Excel provides us with Scenario Manager to handle this situation.
+Luckily, Excel provides us with a Scenario Manager to handle this situation.
 It allows you to vary as many as 32 inputs.
 To facilitate the management of so many various inputs, Excel provides a name – Scenario – to represent a set of different input values and the corresponding calculated output value.
 For each scenario, you need to give it a unique name.
 The scenarios can be saved as part of the workbook.
-You can switch between scenarios to see how the inputs can affect the final output by double clicking on any of the scenarios in the Scenario Manager dialogue box.
+You can switch between scenarios to see how the inputs can affect the final output by double-clicking on any of the scenarios in the Scenario Manager dialogue box.
 Moreover, with the saved Scenarios, Excel can also create a beautiful summary report containing the various sets of inputs and corresponding final outputs to facilitate review.

 How to create scenarios

 Suppose that we are going to sell a book and would like to know how the Sale Units, Price per Unit, and Variable Cost per Unit can affect the final profits.
 Figure 1.1 shows how the dataset is constructed.
 The profit is dependent on Sale Units (Cell C2), Price per Unit (Cell C3), and the Variable Cost per Unit (Cell C5).
 Therefore, we typed the formula “=C2*C3-C4-C2*C5” in Cell C6.